See what mortgage you qualify for

 Take virtual tours and review floor plans

 You have a lot more options for virtual tours these days.
-In fact, many online property listings will include virtual tours.
-If they aren’t available, talk to the seller and to your agent about taking a virtual tour on Skype or FaceTime.
-They’re not quite like the real deal but they can help you get a sense of the property – warts and all.
+In fact, many online property listings include virtual tours.
+If they aren’t available, talk to the seller and your agent about taking a virtual tour on Skype or FaceTime.
+They’re not exactly the real deal, but they can help you get a better sense of the property.

-Also, be sure to ask for floor plans, explore every corner of the house and visualize yourself in that space.
-Break out a measuring tape and do some test measurements to see how your furniture may (or may not) fit into your new space.
-All of this gives your mind a good sense of what the home is like and makes it easier when it’s time to move.
+Also, be sure to ask for floor plans, explore every corner of the house and visualize yourself in the space.
+Break out a measuring tape and do some test measurements to see how your furniture may – or may not – fit in the new space.
+All of this can give you a sense of what the home is like and make it easier when it’s time to move.

 Congratulations!
 You’ve found the one.
 Now, go out there and get it!

 Your real estate agent can help you figure out what to offer for the house.